Published: Tammy 7 February 1981 to 23 May 1981

 Shirley finds most of these problems are now sorting themselves out, albeit in a somewhat contrived manner.
 Shirley’s remarks shocked the boss’s wife into slimming and a complete makeover.
 She is so grateful to Shirley that Dad gets his promotion after all.
 There is new hope that Shirley will be cleared of the shoplifting once the social worker get the courts to reconsider Shirley’s side of things because she was going to such extremes about not lying.
 What Shirley started about standing up to Evie has continued, despite her “dropping [the girls] in it”.
 As a result, Evie has lost her power as a bully and is no longer her “cocky, obnoxious self”.
 However, the girls have not forgiven Shirley.
 Trisha and the more forgiving Hannah try to persuade them, but they remain unmoved until they see Shirley covering up for them and telling the teacher the Coventry thing was just a misunderstanding that’s been sorted out.
 They go along with it and are reconciled with Shirley.

 Essentially, Shirley has the same problem as Wanda White in Jinty’s Wanda Whiter Than White—she is taking truth-telling to extremes that causes problems both for her and for everyone around her, and it all stems from a huge guilt complex.
 In the end, Shirley, like Wanda, realises things aren’t all black and white and uses a white lie to help redeem herself.
 Unlike Wanda though, Shirley knows she is hurting people with all this extreme truth telling and feels terrible about it.
-But to her mind she can’t help it and she’s got to tell the truth at all times.
+But to her mind she can’t help it and she’s got to tell the truth at all times because of her massive guilt complex.

 Like so many protagonists in girls’ comics who are suffering from a massive guilt complex, Shirley is blaming herself over something that is utterly ridiculous.
-If anyone is to blame, it is Trisha herself.
+If anyone is to blame, it is Trisha herself, who disobeyed orders in going to the cove and ignored Shirley’s warnings about how dangerous it was.
 That’s what everyone tells her, but they’re not getting through.
 This girl needs serious counselling and psychiatric help.
 But despite initial concerns about how badly Shirley has reacted to the accident and some talk of getting a doctor involved to help sort Shirley out, her parents never do so.
 Instead they degenerate into the common theme of parents handling things badly in girls’ serials.
 This is because they’re thinking too much about how the effects of it all are having on themselves.
 They’re not thinking about Shirley at all until her disappearance shocks them out of their selfishness.

 The story also makes a serious statement about bullying and harassment, and ineptness in handling it effectively.
 It’s not just the vicious bullies at school that Shirley falls foul of.
 There is also a gang of delinquent girls who have been causing nothing but trouble ever since they moved in and turned a once-great estate into a nightmare for everyone.
 For example, they set fire to a lady’s washing.
 But nobody seems to do anything about them and by they end of the story they go unpunished.
 That’s pretty much how Evie Moore went too with her bullying until Shirley’s extreme truth-telling got her reported for the very first time.
 However, unlike Evie, they don’t add much to the story.
 The only time they really do so is when they chase Shirley while she is running off because she shoved one of them over.
 But she is too fast for them – hurrah!
 For the most part though, they are just distracting.
 Perhaps their purpose in the plot is to explain why Mrs Grey is so desperate to get away from the estate and keeps having hysterics that she’s going to be stuck there once Dad loses his chance of promotion.